habitat-sh/habitat/www/source/docs/build-packages-overview.html.md

 ## Interactive Build

 An interactive build is one in which you enter a Habitat studio to perform the build.
 Doing this allows you to examine the build environment before, during, and after the build.
-The studio is destroyed after you exit it.

 The directory where your plan is located is known as the plan context.